-The idea of risk versus reward is a cornerstone of financial literacy.
+The idea of risk vs reward is a cornerstone of financial literacy and personal finance.
 It’s the idea that we can make a tradeoff between the likelihood of success and the potential for payoff.

 So, how do you determine the risk/reward of your investment?
-Well, you need to think about the probability of success and the potential payoff.
+Well, you need to think about the probability of an investment’s potential for loss and the potential for return.

 For example, consider a lottery ticket.
 The probability of winning is very small, but the payoff is very large.
 So, the risk/reward for a lottery ticket is high risk and high reward.

-Conversely, if you invest in a low-risk bond fund, the probability of success is very high, but the payoff is very low.
-So, the risk/reward for a bond fund is low risk and low reward.
+Conversely, if you invested in low-risk investment grade mutual funds or a bond fund the probability of success is very high but the payoff is very low.
+So, the risk/reward for investment grade bonds is low risk and low reward.

 Types of Risk